deyohong/UNFS/README.md

     $ cd /opt/mongo
     $ /opt/unfs/wiredtiger/unfs-mongo-ycsb

-or
+To override the number of operations and threads:

     $ OPCOUNT=50000 THREADS='1 4' /opt/unfs/wiredtiger/unfs-mongo-ycsb

-It should be noted that the user space UNFS/UNVMe stack is primarily designed for future 3D-Crosspoint products (to demonstrate user polling performance advantage of fast device with less than 5 usec response time).
-UNFS/UNVMe does not perform well with slower NAND-based SSD technology.
+It should be noted that the user space UNFS/UNVMe stack is primarily designed for future 3D Xpoint products (to demonstrate user polling performance advantage for fast device with less than 5 usec response time).
+UNFS/UNVMe, however, does not perform well with slower NAND-based SSD technology due to synchronous polling.